Skip to main content

 • Watch for signs of Minor Abuse (outlined in Appendix B) and promptly report suspected instances of Minor Abuse, or violations of this policy or law, as provided in Section 4.2 above.

-• Meet the requirements of this policy related to: (1) Background Verifications (Section 7.3), and (2) Minor Abuse prevention training (Section 7.4) before engaging in any University Programs.
+• Meet the requirements of this policy related to: (1) Background Verifications (Section 7.3), and (2) Minor Abuse prevention training (Section 7.4) before engaging in any Youth-Serving University Programs.

-• Comply fully with investigations and on-site reviews of University Programs by the Office of Institutional Compliance and Ethics, which may be announced or unannounced.
+• Comply fully with investigations and on-site reviews of Youth-Serving University Programs by the Office of Institutional Compliance and Ethics, which may be announced or unannounced.

-7.1 Program Registration
+7.1 Youth-Serving Program Registration

 7.2 Hiring